 These are just two of the most common examples of fire safety issues found during inspections in schools, and many other factors need to be considered.
 For example, fire safety training for employees, evacuation plans for each school area, and the regularity of practice fire drills.

 If you’re concerned about the fire safety of your school, then contact us immediately.
-We can provide a no obligation quote for a new comprehensive Fire Risk Assessment, or to review your current Fire Risk Assessment.
+We can provide a no obligation quote for a comprehensive Fire Risk Assessment, or review your current Fire Risk Assessment.
 We can also provide a free site survey to assess existing fire safety systems for compliance with fire legislation.